quintonbjohnson/doubly-linked-list/README.md

 Future Improvements
 -----------------------------

 - A tail reference could be added and kept track of throughout the methods to allow for an O(1) time complexity.
-THe original project called for an implementation without a tail reference, to demonstrate various methods.
+The original project called for an implementation without a tail reference, to demonstrate various methods.